tRowans/JIT-supplementary-materials/models/documentation-models.md

 NOTE: "Defects" here are what are referred to as "endpoints" in the main paper.

 For the delayed matching decoder to work we need the matching of defects to the top layer of a slice to result in an equivalent pair of defects in the next slice if this matching was incorrect and the defects should have been matched to each other.
-As described in the main paper, deferral of defects is a result of an erroneous correction to the top layer which creates a syndrome + the fact we assume all bottom layer Z stabilisers are in the +1 eigenstate. (in the qubits-on-vertices picture) This means we can only defer into cells at the bottom of the new slice which share a stabiliser with the old slice and cannot defer general defects from one slice into the corresponding position in the next slice.
+As described in the main text, this occurs as a result of an erroneous correction to the top layer which creates a syndrome in the next slice + the fact we assume all bottom layer Z stabilisers are in the +1 eigenstate. (in the qubits-on-vertices picture) This means we can only defer into cells at the bottom of the new slice which share a stabiliser with the old slice and cannot defer general defects from one slice into the corresponding position in the next slice.
 This is not a serious issue because we can simply defer all defects into these bottom cells, and while for some defects this will differ from their position in the previous slice they will also be deferred to bottom cells in all future slices so errors grow only by a constant amount due to this.

 ### Red Code